-In June 2009, the Canadian Institute of Chartered Accountants ("CICA") amended section 3862, Financial Instruments - Disclosures.
+In June 2009, the CICA amended section 3862, Financial Instruments - Disclosures.
 The amendments, effective for the CPP Investment Board's March 31, 2010 annual Consolidated Financial Statements, enhance the disclosures regarding fair value measurements and liquidity risk.
 The most significant impact to the CPP Investment Board will be disclosure of fair value measurements in accordance with a fair value hierarchy that reflects the significance of the inputs used in determining the fair value of financial instruments.
 These inputs are categorized as Level 1 (quoted prices in an active market), Level 2 (models using observable data other than quoted prices in an active market), or Level 3 (not based on observable market data).